-As a FSBO, you’ll be coordinating showings and providing more information about your property that you’ve listed by owner to agents and interested buyers and renters alike, so, who’s contact information is listed on the MLS listing?
+As a FSBO, you’ll be coordinating showings and providing more information about your property that you’ve listed for sale by owner to agents and interested buyers and renters alike, so, who’s contact information is on the MLS listing?

 Entry Only New England will place the seller’s contact information into the MLS under the “special showing instructions” field of the listing.
-This information is visible to licensed real estate professionals who have direct access to the MLS, and the information is placed in the special showing instructions field to help facilitate all real estate agents contacting a seller directly.
+This information is visible to licensed real estate professionals who have direct access to the MLS and helps facilitate all real estate agents contacting a seller directly.

 That said, a seller’s contact information is listed on the MLS listing so that they can be contacted directly about their property.

-Will that buyer always be contacting the listing brokerage via a third party website like Realtor.com, Zillow, or Trulia when they request more information about a particular home?
+However, will that buyer always contact the listing brokerage via a third-party website like Realtor.com, Zillow, or Trulia when they request more information about a particular home?

-Keep in mind that third party websites like Zillow and Trulia (which merged as of 2015), and Realtor.com are for-profit businesses, and part of the business model of sites like Zillow, Trulia, and Realtor.com is to sell advertising space to real estate agents so that when a buyer requests more information on a home in a particular zip code, the agent paying for advertising will be sent that inquiry directly, bypassing the listing brokerage altogether.
+Third-party websites like Zillow and Trulia (which merged as of 2015), and Realtor.com are for-profit businesses, and part of the business model of sites like Zillow, Trulia, and Realtor.com is to sell advertising space to real estate agents so that when a buyer requests more information on a home in a particular zip code, the agent paying for advertising on those websites will be sent that inquiry directly, bypassing the listing brokerage altogether.